spencertipping/ni/doc/ni_by_example_1.md

 foo
 ```

+Overall, the return value of a Perl mapper is its last statement. `ni` returns each element of the output array on its own row.

-What's happened here is that the return value of our mapper is an array consisting of the values of the functions `c()` and `a()`.
-When a perl mapper outputs a list, `ni` outputs the values of that list to the stream, one value per line of the stream.
+Here, the return value of our Perl mapper for the first input line was the array `("third", "first")`, and the return value for the second input line was the array `("baz", "foo")`.
+When a perl mapper outputs an array, `ni` outputs the values of that list to the stream, one value per line of the stream.

+### `p'r(...)'`: Emit row

-What if we want to print more than one value per line to the stream?
-For that, there's the the `r(...)` function.
+If we want to print more than one value per line to the stream there's the `r(...)` function.

 ```bash
 $ ni i[first second third] i[foo bar baz] p'r(c, a)'